-Print Exception Python: In any programming environment, errors are inevitable.
-They are the ghosts in the code that developers often have to chase.
-Python, like other languages, has a robust system of handling exceptions, making it easier for programmers to deal with the myriad of errors that could occur.
-The manner in which Python allows for exceptions to be caught and handled, particularly through printing, provides a powerful tool for debugging and ensuring software reliability.
+Print Exception Python: In any programming environment, errors are inevitable ghosts in the code that developers must chase.
+Python, like other languages, has a robust system for handling them, making it easier to deal with the myriad of errors that could occur.
+This python tutorial dives into the core concepts of Python exceptions, explores ways to handle them effectively, and equips you with the tools to build reliable and resilient programs.

-- Familiarity with common exceptions in Python.
+- Familiarity with Python basics around common exceptions encountered.

-- Exploring built-in exception classes in Python.
+- Exploring built-in python exception classes and their hierarchy in Python.

 Understanding Python Exceptions